Claudio-Osorio/himnario-adventista/README.md

-# Letra de Himnario Adventista en Español
+# Letra del Himnario Adventista Del Séptimo Día en Español para Propresenter
 *(Adventist Hymnal Lyrics in Spanish Only)*

 This Hymnal is property of the Seventh-Day Adventist Church.